tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 We want the clicking of the button to reset the state stored in the _value_ variable.

 <!-- Jotta saamme napin reagoimaan, on sille lisättävä <i>tapahtumankäsittelijä</i>. -->
-In order to make the button react to a click event we have add an <i>event handler</i> to it.
+In order to make the button react to a click event, we have add an <i>event handler</i> to it.

 <!-- Tapahtumankäsittelijän tulee aina olla <i>funktio</i> tai viite funktioon.
 Jos tapahtumankäsittelijän paikalle yritetään laittaa jotain muuta, ei nappi toimi. -->
 Event handlers must always be a function or a reference to a function.
 The button will not work if the event handler is set to a variable of any other type.